 ELGN-EYE is a unique formulation based on insulin that contains the same compounds present in the amniotic fluid during pregnancy.
 The therapeutic goal here is to promote normal growth and development of retinal blood vessels, reduce oxidative stress and toxicity and reduce inflammation.
 The insulin in ELGN-EYE stimulates blood vessels and retinal layers to continue to develop via an insulin receptor mediated effect.
 Insulin also has anti-inflammatory properties² and it reduces reactive oxygen species (ROS), thus reducing oxidative stress and damage³.

 ELGN-EYE is an insulin-based eye-drops formula with supportive endogenous excipients at physiological levels.
-It is a nano-particle powder formulation with an enhanced drug penetration profile, for reconstitution in saline, administered locally in the eye.

 Insulin plays a key role in retinal development and angiogenesis.
 Insulin receptors are expressed on both the vasculature and neurons of the retina.
 In the ocular and neural tissues Insulin plays a DNA synthesis role rather than metabolic management role, as it does in skeletal muscles.